 Planning dinner day after day can become a grind, even when you feel inspired and you own thousands of cookbooks.
 It can be tough to think up healthy, savory meals, especially when you're rushed.

-Every so often, I'll plan out a week's worth of dinner menus, including a shopping list.
+Every so often, we'll plan out a week's worth of dinner menus, including a shopping list.
 These menus use delicious and simple recipes and make good use of leftovers, so you should only have to shop once to feed your family six times.